Battle of Ong Thanh: Battle

-To break contact with the VC units which fired on Company A from the western flank, First Sergeant Jose Valdez quickly organized an assembly area on the eastern side to round up the survivors.
+To break contact with the VC units which fired on Company A from the western flank, First sergeant Jose Valdez quickly organized an assembly area on the eastern side to round up the survivors.
 Shortly after the assembly area was established George, who was severely wounded from the Claymore explosion, turned his company over to Valdez.
 Allen then ordered Valdez to lead the survivors of Company A northward to join the rest of the battalion.
 The survivors, mostly from the 2nd and 3rd Platoons of Company A, were then ordered to withdraw through a perimeter formed by Company D. As the surviving elements of Company A pulled back, Company D began to receive sporadic fire from their southern flank, so Allen ordered his command group to remain in place near a prominent anthill with the 1st and 2nd Platoons of Company D. The 3rd Platoon, on the other hand, was instructed to move forward to assist the wounded men from Company A.

-As VC fire increased in intensity, the soldiers of Company D picked up the distinctive sound of a U.S.-made M-60 machine-gun firing from the southern flank.
+As VC fire increased in intensity, the soldiers of Company D picked up the distinctive sound of an M60 machine-gun firing from the southern flank.
 Allen assumed that Company A was approaching his perimeter, so he ordered them to cease-fire because he feared his rifle companies were firing on each other.
 However, the order was also passed down along the formation of Company D, which enabled the 271st Regiment to gain fire superiority.
-At around 11:35 am, Triet unleashed his 2nd Battalion which was placed in reserve during the battle, and they attacked Welch's Company D from three different directions.
+At around 11:35, Triet unleashed his 2nd Battalion which was placed in reserve during the battle, and they attacked Welch's Company D from three different directions.
 During that time Allen tried to request artillery support, but that had become impossible due to the close proximity between U.S. and VC soldiers.
 In a scene that had characterized the destruction of Company A earlier, both Allen and Welch were wounded in battle as VC snipers fired down from the trees.
-Nonetheless, just before 12:00 pm, Allen instructed Company D to begin a northward march toward the battalion's base, and Company B to move forward to cover the withdrawal.
+Nonetheless, just before midday, Allen instructed Company D to begin a northward march toward the battalion's base, and Company B to move forward to cover the withdrawal.